PostHog/posthog.com/contents/blog/why-product-engineering-is-so-fun.md

 ## So what's the catch?

 Ah, there is a catch.
 There is no perfect score for fun without any downsides.
-There's a concept of a "fun hangover" in children where they have _such_ a fun day that you know the next day is going to be a complete terror.
+One is the concept of a "fun hangover" in children – where they have _such_ a fun day that you know the next day is going to be a complete terror.
 While slightly different in adults, I'm convinced this concept still applies.

-The catch is this:
+But here's the big one:

-It's really hard to operate simultaneously in both a product and an engineering mindset.
-The former is an external mindset, and the latter is an internal mindset.
-Switching between the two takes effort and it's easy to get stuck in one or the other.
-You have to be very conscious about which mindset you are in - and which one is most useful to you and the company right now - and make that mindset work for the job that currently needs to be done.
-Sometimes you're in the wrong mindset, and the progress you need to make becomes slow.
+It's **really hard** to operate in a product **and** an engineering mindset **simultaneously**.

+The former is an external mindset; the latter, an internal one.
+Switching takes effort, so you need to be conscious about which mindset you're in, and whether it's the right mindset for your active task.
+Progress becomes slow when you get stuck in the wrong one.

 Regardless, I'll take the need to context switch.
 Because after all, I'm optimizing for _fun_.